Do vaccines cause autism?

 Here is one summary article as a place to start if you wish to examine the specific evidence more closely, but the conclusion of this vast body of work is that no evidence to support a biological mechanism has been found.

-In addition to individual studies excluding a link between autism and vaccinations, multiple systematic reviews have failed to find support for an association between vaccination and autism/ASD.
+In addition to individual studies excluding a link between autism and vaccinations, multiple systematic reviews (“super studies” that combine the results from many other high quality studies) such as this one have failed to find support for an association between vaccination and autism/ASD.

 In scientific language, one can never say something has been dis-proven, but as far as this issue goes, the evidence is a strong as it is possible to be.